opensovereigncloud/docs/docs/iaas/architecture/networking.md

 1. Create an `IP` object in the `ironcore-net` API, which reserves a unique IP address.
 2. Update the `VirtualIP` status with the allocated IP address.

-The `ironcore` API server is agnostic on how the underlying global IP address is allocated and delegates this responsibility to `ironcore-net`.
+The `IronCore` API server is agnostic on how the underlying global IP address is allocated and delegates this responsibility to `ironcore-net`.

-A similar flow happens for `Networks`, `LoadBalancer` and `NatGateways` resources, where the `apinetlet` is responsible for translating and allocating the necessary resources in `ironcore-net` to ensure that the networking requirements are met.
+A similar flow happens for `Network`, `LoadBalancer` and `NatGateway` resources, where the `apinetlet` is responsible for translating and allocating the necessary resources in `ironcore-net` to ensure that the networking requirements are met.

 ### `metalnetlet` and `metalnet`